 Only by doing so can we hope to maintain the quality standards we have set and improve upon them, by learning from what might have gone wrong and from what our clients tell us.

 If you have any concerns about our service, our work, or our charges, you should discuss these first with the individual who has day-to-day control of your matter.

-We will review your file and any other relevant documentation.
-We will send you a letter or email within 5 days of receipt advising how we propose to deal with your Complaint.
+We will review your file and any other relevant documentation and advise how we propose to deal with your Complaint within 14 days:

-This may involve one or more of the following and will be done within 14 days of receipt of the Complaint:
+This may involve one or more of the following:-

-If you are not satisfied with our final decision, please let us know and we will review our decision again.
+If you are not satisfed with our final decision, please let us know and we will review our decision again.
 We will do this within 5 working days of receiving your appeal.